sdcnku/micropython/docs/library/omv.image.rst

 .. method:: blob.count()

    Returns the number of blobs merged into this blob.
-THis is 1 unless you called `image.find_blobs()` with ``merge=True``.
+This is 1 unless you called `image.find_blobs()` with ``merge=True``.

    You may also get this value doing ``[9]`` on the object.

+.. method:: blob.perimeter()

+   Returns the number of pixels on this blob's perimeter.

+.. method:: blob.roundness()

+   Returns a value between 0 and 1 representing how round the object is.
+A circle would be a 1.

+.. method:: blob.elongation()

+   Returns a value between 0 and 1 representing how long (not round) the object is.
+A line would be a 1.

 .. method:: blob.area()